Team-Gear-Guruz/WRO_FE_2025-26_GearGuruz/t-photos/README.md

 | **Official Picture** | A formal photo of the team, used for official WRO documentation and submissions. |
 | **Funny Picture** | A light-hearted team moment, showing our creativity and teamwork beyond just robotics. |

+(Both photos are from WSRO held in Billabong High International school, Amanora.)

 ---

 ## Preview